VYadav123/ansible-zero-to-hero/Day-02/01-passwordless-authentication.md

 ### Using Password

+- Password authentication file would present in ssh folder of VM or EC2 instance, just go and update to enable password authentication
-- Go to the file `/etc/ssh/sshd_config.d/60-cloudimg-settings.conf`
+- Go to the file `sudu vim /etc/ssh/sshd_config.d/60-cloudimg-settings.conf`
 - Update `PasswordAuthentication yes`
 - Restart SSH -> `sudo systemctl restart ssh`